JayPuff/browser-file-storage/README.md

 Before using browserFileStorage, it is important to initialize the instance.
 Although a namespace parameter is not needed, it is safer to namespace the instance with the name of your app.
-The app name will be appended to the inner database name and create a unique identifier in case another library within the same domain, also uses this same library.
+The app name will be appended to the inner database name and create a unique identifier in case another library within the same domain, also uses indexedDB internally.

 The same namespace will have to be used always when running *init* as it will re open the same inner database.